Automate your SP-API calls using Java SDK

 git clone https://github.com/amzn/selling-partner-api-models

-folder in your local copy of the repository and copy each JSON file from the models subfolders into C:\SwaggerToCL.
+1. Navigate to the selling-partner-api-models\models folder in your local copy of the repository and copy all JSON files from the models subfolders into C:\\SwaggerToCL.

 The selling-partner-api-models repository has two directories: